 Where to Eat: We went to well-known restaurants like Cafe des Épices (pictured), which is great for lunch with its fresh juices, kefta sandwich, and tajines.
 I’d also recommend Le Jardin and Nomad (sit on the rooftop if you can) for dinner.

 I’m not sure where I ate when I got severely food poisoned as we only drank bottled water and dined at established restaurants.
 I had a stomachache for two weeks, fever, and other symptoms (I’ll spare you the graphic details lol).
 The food poisoning was so rough, we cut our Moroccan trip short because I couldn’t imagine going to Fez and withstanding the weather with my condition.

 What to Do: Bahia Palace is a must visit — the details are so intricate and inspiring.
 As we stayed in the Medina, we spent a day wandering the Jemaa el-Fnaa market and exploring the ancient wall.
 I also recommend checking out the tranquil Jardin Majorelle, and the Yves Saint Laurent Museum while you’re nearby.

 Safety: We encountered no real threats or danger.
 Most people kept to themselves and were polite.
-However, I felt anxious most of the time I was in the markets for a few reasons.
+However, I felt anxious when I was in the markets for a few reasons.

 If I was ever separated from my husband, I would get cat-called.
 Local men would yell out “konichiwa” and laugh or make noises at me.
-I’d have to hold my Husband’s hand to avoid this, and I didn’t like the feeling of needing to be with a man to be respected.
+I’d have to hold my husband’s hand to avoid this, and I didn’t like the feeling of needing to be with a man to be respected.
 Especially as many local women in Marrakech were so covered or unseen in public places, the double standard of some men being so forward was jarring.